coder-society/ethereum-kubernetes/README.md

 ```

 To fully delete the blockchain you also need to delete the geth folders in the authority1 and authority2 directories.

+## 6. Learn more

+Learn more about Coder Society, a network of cutting edge developers, designers and product engineers at https://codersociety.com